-So there is, you know, quite a bit of areas that need to be part of our regular audit strategy.
+And then we have required audits of internal funds.
+The Auditor General looks at that, the property inventory audits.
+We have 226 schools with over 400 departments that need to be reviewed.
+And then the follow-up.
+There is the strategy.
 And then initiatives that are ongoing regarding our reporting to the board and how that will work, policies that need to be updated within the office, not just 1002.1 but other related policies as well.
 Training of our team members to make sure that we're up to date on proper audit practices and then moving our group to an electronic work paper environment from a very manual process that we currently have.